Transit of Earth from Mars: Conjunctions

 Transits of Earth from Mars usually occur in pairs, with one following the other after 79 years; rarely, there are three in the series.
 The transits also follow a 284-year cycle, occurring at intervals of 100.5, 79, 25.5, and 79 years; a transit falling on a particular date is usually followed by another transit 284 years later.
 Transits occurring when Mars is at its ascending node take place in May, those at descending node happen in November.
-This cycle corresponds fairly closely to 151 Mars orbits, 284 Earth orbits, and 133 synodic periods, and is analogous to the cycle of transits of Venus from Earth, which follow a cycle of 243 years (121.5, 8, 105.5, 8).
+This cycle corresponds fairly closely to 151 Mars orbits, 284 Earth orbits, and 133 synodic periods, and is analogous to the cycle of transits of Venus from Earth, which follows a cycle of 243 years (121.5, 8, 105.5, 8).
 There are currently four such active series, containing from 8 to 25 transits.
 A new one is set to begin in 2394.
 The last series ending was in 1211.

 View from Mars

 No one has ever seen a transit of Earth from Mars, but the next transit will take place on November 10, 2084.
-The last such transit took place on May 11, 1984.
+The last such transit took place on 11 May 1984.

 During the event, the Moon can almost always also be seen in transit, although due to the distance between Earth and Moon, sometimes one body completes the transit before the other begins (this last occurred in the 1800 transit, and will happen again in 2394).